arisAlexis/microchatter/Readme.md

   }
 }
 ```

-Explanation
-secure: for using SSL, you can easily obtain keys for free from [letsencrypt](https://letsencrypt.org)
+secure: true/false for using SSL, you can easily obtain keys for free from [letsencrypt](https://letsencrypt.org)
-emit: means that you will be using a redis database to emit events to the socket.io server vs running it embedded
+emit: true/false means that you will be using a redis database to emit events to the socket.io server vs running it embedded

 ## REST API